jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

 Part 2 --- Country Catalogue
 ============================

+The ``CountryCatalogue`` class holds reference to ``Country`` objects.
+Additionally, the ``CountryCatalogue`` provides functionality to add and remove ``Country`` objects to itself and ask questions about the collection of data.
+The ``CountryCatalogue`` is effectively a *list* keeping track of the ``Country`` objects with additional functionality.

+Although the description of this class is provided with an order and each part is numbered, one should feel free to complete the methods in any order they see fit.

 The ``CountryCatalogue`` class will be a collection of ``Country`` objects.

 There will be two fields